 If small patches of green mold appear, then don’t worry the oyster mycelium will deal with it and eventually overrun it.
 But if the green mold runs rampant there is little you can do unfortunately and the coffee will have to be discarded.

 If the primordia appear then shrivel up, then conditions are too dry, so move to an area that is damper and isn’t heated.
-Equally if the mushrooms start browing at the edge and look dry and dull then conditions are too dry and they should be re-located.
+Equally if the mushrooms start browning at the edge and look dry and dull then conditions are too dry and they should be re-located, and sprayed copiously with water several times over an hour to rehydrate them.